|

 Chances are, you’ve never given much thought to your jewelry storage system.
 Maybe you hang your necklaces on a door handle or toss smaller pieces haphazardly into a jewelry box.
 Maybe you haven’t bothered taking the time to organize your collection because you don’t think you have anything valuable to store.
-So what!?!?!
+But I say, so what!?!?!

 Jewelry organization can be a rewarding and fun project to tackle because it is small enough to accomplish in a short time.
 It isn’t one of those big, daunting tasks that will take you days; it is a little something you can do TODAY to show yourself some love.